omeka-s-modules/DemoData/dev/README.md

 ],
 ```

-`@language` and `@type` are mutually exclusive in RDF — do not set both on the
+`@language` and `@type` are mutually exclusive — do not set both on the same value.
-same value.
-Language-tagged values are always literals; no `@type` is needed.

 Populated automatically by `build-labels.php` for items with a Wikidata QID.

 #### Value annotations

-A property value can carry an annotation — metadata attached to the value itself
-rather than to the item.
-Use an associative array with `@value` and `@annotation`
+Attach metadata to a value itself rather than to the item:
-keys instead of a plain string:

 ```php
 'demo-data:birthDate' => [